 It’s important to make sure your website’s calls to action are as effective in other languages as they are in English so you don’t miss out on any sales opportunities.

 Your calls to action should be made up of a text layer that’s separated from an image layer.
-This makes for quicker translation and prevents your having to create a separate image for each language.
+This makes for quicker translation and prevents you from having to create a separate image for each language.

 Remember it’s okay to give translators permission to substitute words with their shorter equivalents.
 In some cases, shorter might even look better!